openkfw/TruBudget/helm/README.md

 ## Configuration

-The following table lists the most important configurable parameters of the EEPPortal chart and their default values.
+The following table lists the most important configurable parameters of the EEP-Portal chart and their default values.
 For a full list check the [values.yaml](cluster/values.yaml) file.

 | Parameter                          | Description                                                                                                                  | Default                                |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | -------------------------------------- |